President and CEO

 Bert is an alumnus, a former Trustee and former member of the Board of Visitors of Wake Forest University (BS) and received his MBA from the Wharton School at the University of Pennsylvania.

-As Vice President of Accounting and Financial Reporting, Jane is responsible for all financial reporting, budgeting and cash management, as well as the accounting operations of Connecticut Green Bank.
+As Executive Vice President of Finance and Administration, Jane is responsible for all financial reporting, budgeting and cash management, as well as the accounting operations of Connecticut Green Bank.

 Previously, Jane served as the Green Bank’s Controller for the past three years.
 During that time, she automated the financial reporting process with the implementation of a cloud based general ledger.
 She built a dashboard reporting structure that immediately puts financial results in the hands of the executive team.